MEN-Mikro-Elektronik/mdis_tools_dev/README.md

 # mdis_tools_dev
-MDIS tool collection for development (shell scripts)
+MDIS tool collection for development and testing.

 This repo is intended for MDIS developmen tools.
 The tools are grouped in subdirectories.